onpointtech/agency-portal-v2/README.md

 `npm install`

-## how to run the frontend (angular)
+## How to run the frontend (angular)
-To run, open the directory, open terminal and type
+To run, open the directory `agency-portal-v2/agency-portal`, open terminal and type

 `ng serve`